-Stanford's water conservation, reuse and recycling program has reduced domestic water consumption by 15% since 2001, despite significant growth in facilities served.
+Stanford's water conservation, reuse and recycling program has reduced domestic water consumption by 21% since 2000, despite significant growth in facilities served.
 At Stanford dining facilities, replacing standard dishwashers with trough conveyers that constantly recycle water cut water use by about 142 gallons per hour-a 51% savings.
 Replacing once-through cooling systems in laboratories with circulation systems that reuse the cold water has saved about 0.174 million gallons per day.
-The university completed 50 water efficiency retrofit projects from 2001 through 2008.
+The university completed 50 water efficiency retrofit projects from 2001 through 2008 and increased the number of water conservation measures from 14 in 2003 to 20 implemented today.

-As a part of the new Energy and Climate Plan, by reusing heat rejected from the buildings instead of using evaporative cooling to eject it to the atmosphere, an 18% savings in total campus water use would also be achieved.
+As a part of the new Energy and Climate Plan, by reusing heat rejected from the buildings instead of using evaporative cooling to eject it to the atmosphere, an 18% savings in total campus water use will also be achieved.